RDFLib/prez/docs/custom_endpoints.md

 Firstly, refer to the examples above, to get an idea of what an endpoint definition file looks like.
 In particular [this one](./examples/custom_endpoints/example_4_levels.trig)

-The definitions are just RDF so can be stored in any RDF serialization format.
+The definitions are just RDF so can be stored in any RDF serialisation format.
 They can be written by hand, and there is also a UI to create them via a form.

 The form is sufficient for the simple case, but for more advanced definitions you may